immonex/kickstart-team/src/readme.txt

 tl;dr
 - See it in action at [base.immonex.one](https://base.immonex.one/unser-team/)!
 - Install [immonex Kickstart](https://wordpress.org/plugins/immonex-kickstart/) first.
-- Download and install a compatible OpenImmo import plugin [2] and example data at [immonex.dev](https://immonex.dev/) (free of charge for testing/development).
+- Install a compatible OpenImmo import plugin [2] and import example data (both available free of charge at [immonex.dev](https://immonex.dev/) for testing/development).
 - Read the [docs](https://docs.immonex.de/kickstart-team/) for detailed usage/customization instructions.

 = immonex® =